Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([ 8,  9, 10, 11])
 ```

-This is a rule in general, **a tuple index implicitly ends in as many slices
+This is a rule in general:

+> **A tuple index implicitly ends in as many slices `:` as there are remaining
-`:` as there are remaining dimensions of the array.**
+  dimensions of the array.**

 (single-axis-tuple)=
 The [slices](slices-docs) page stressed the point that [slices always keep the